-Fuel cells produce electricity through an electrochemical process.
+Hydrogen fuel cells produce electricity through an electrochemical process.

 Two chemical reactions occur within a fuel cell, the results of which are based on the fuel that is used for the energy system.
 The electrolyte that is used in a fuel cell is highly dependent on the type of fuel cell it is.
 If hydrogen is used as a fuel, the anode acts as a catalyst that is capable of turning the fuel into electrons and ions.

 One of the more popular types of fuel cells are proton exchange membrane (PEM) fuel cells.

-This membrane separates the anode and the cathode sides o the fuel cell system.
+This membrane separates the anode and the cathode sides in the fuel cell system.
 Hydrogen is diffused on the anode side of the fuel cells, producing protons that travel through the membrane to the cathode.
 The electrons produced by the process are fed into an external circuit, thus creating an electrical charge.

 PEM fuel cells are most commonly used by the auto industry when developing hydrogen-powered vehicles.

 The fuel cell industry is poised for promising growth, largely due to the support that these energy systems are seeing in many industries.
 According to the Fuel Cell Today Industry Review 2012, 2011 was one of the most lucrative years the industry has seen, with global shipments growing by 39% over what they had been in 2010.
 The report suggests that this growth will continue well into the future, meaning that the fuel cell industry may be poised to play a major role in the global energy economy.

 Part 3 – Fuel Cell History

 Fuel cells are devices that are capable of converting chemical energy acquired through a certain type of fuel into usable electricity.
 The most common type of fuel used in this process is hydrogen.
 Hydrogen fuel cells are not a new technology, as some would suggest.